 North Myrtle Beach Golf Courses

 Along a historic stretch of the Eastern Seaboard is a golfing paradise that brings together subtropical weather and extraordinary amenities.
 North Myrtle Beach is a tranquil destination for golfers who want to bask in the natural beauty of the marshes and waterways that form this unique American coast of courses and resorts.
 Visitors can enjoy both the best in Southern hospitality and the most superior course design in the Southeastern United States.
-No sacrifice is necessary.
 North Myrtle Beach is the place for every player to live in luxury and connect with the roots of American golf.

 A Grand Strand of Golf

 Long recognized as the home of American golf in the South, North Myrtle Beach has built its sizable reputation by encouraging local developers to include courses as part of their planning.
 One of the oldest and most historic courses in the American Southeast can be found right here in North Myrtle Beach.
 The Surf Golf and Beach Club was first established in 1959 and received a renovation in 1992.
 The Surf Golf and Beach Club’s beautiful seaside layout brings water and sand into play on most holes while taking the shifting wind of the Atlantic Seaboard into account.

 The Surf Golf and Beach Club isn’t, however, the only course with a claim to fame in North Myrtle Beach.
 The Azalea Sands Golf Club, in the center of the city, is a classic in its own right.
 With a deceptively open layout that encourages aggressive play but rewards the knowledgeable and conservative golfer, Azalea Sands is a course that encourages players to keep coming back to master its intricacies.